 Local Family-Friendly Restaurants: Pelon’s Baja Grill

-For your kids who prefer their food without spice, there is a fantastic kids menu, with a lot of great options (hello, chicken fingers).
-First order the guacamole and chips, enough for the whole family.
+For your kids who prefer their food without spice, there is a fantastic kids menu with many great options (hello, chicken fingers).
+First, order the guacamole and chips, enough for the whole family.
 It usually comes right out, so you can munch on the delicious chunks of avocado as you wait for your tacos.
-You might not even need time passing games or the waiting game as you watch videos of daredevil skaters and surfers.
+After that, you might not even need time passing games or the waiting game as you watch videos of daredevil skaters and surfers.